ManueGE/Raccoon/README.md

 Raccoon basically consist in two protocols, `Client` and `Endpoint`.

-- `Client` instances are responsible to enqueue http request and return them in the shape of a promises.
+- `Client` instances are responsible to enqueue http request and return them in the shape of promises.
 Clients need, at least, a base url (to build the requests) and a `NSManagedObjectContext` where the responses will be inserted.
 - `Endpoint` instances are objects that provides information to build the request that will be sent by the clients.
 Endpoints just must implement one method, `request(withBaseURL:)` which will return the full request built with the given base url.

 Before being ready to work with Raccoon, you should be familiar with: